-At only 800 feet long, it’s quite a small beach and is surrounded by numerous cafes, bars, restaurants, and ice cream stands.
+At only 800 feet long, it’s quite a small beach.
+There are numerous cafes, bars, restaurants, and ice cream stands.
 There are also several beach clubs where you can enjoy music, cocktails, and other refreshments.

-The beach is also well-equipped with facilities like showers, changing rooms, and rental services for sun loungers, umbrellas, and other equipment.
+The beach also has facilities like showers, changing rooms, and rental services for sun loungers, umbrellas, and other equipment.
 There are lifeguards on duty during the peak season, making it a safe place for swimming and other water activities.

 Sample the best Croatian wines at Zinfandel Wine Bar.

 Celebrate an incredible trip by enjoying a relaxing evening at Zinfandel Wine Bar.
 Located in the heart of the Old Town, this popular wine bar offers a wide selection of wines from Croatia and worldwide.
 You’ll also find a variety of gourmet food options on the menu.